Ice loves Marco: Ice-T tops celebrities rooting for Andretti

 “This guy vacations with Ludacris and Kevin Hart.
 Who the (heck) does that,” Ice-T asked with a laugh.
 “They call me up like, ‘Yo, Ice, we’re in Africa.
 You should come.’
 I’m like, you (guys) is rich.
 I’ve got to work.
 What the (heck) are you talking about?”

-The fact that Ice-T -- one of the first gangsta rappers -- has his number flagged in Andretti’s favorites -- the driver now an Indianapolis 500 pole sitter and a member of racing royalty -- seems an unlikely friendship.
-The actor straight out of South Central says the bond runs deep: They are related by dog.
+The fact that Ice-T — one of the first gangsta rappers — has his number flagged in Andretti’s favorites — the driver now an Indianapolis 500 pole sitter and a member of racing royalty — seems an unlikely friendship.
+The actor straight out of South Central says the bond runs deeper than chilling at meals out at trendy restaurants and test drives in luxury cars.

 It’s true.
 When his bulldog Maximus produced a litter of puppies, Andretti adopted one and named him Moodie.